I’m still wondering, like I have since being very young, if I really do live on another planet.

 I and my uniform would have been on first name terms with a million spuds, cuz I’d have been peeling them day and night or cleaning the mess latrines.

 Somehow as a teenager, I collided with real life as I ducked and dived the agony of being one.
-Some of it was fun and for the things I was never supposed to be doing, for fear of the hell, fire and brimstone nonsense, exploring my sexuality was fucking amazing.
+Some of it was fun and for the things I was never supposed to be doing, for fear of the hell, fire and brimstone nonsense, exploring my sexuality was fucking amazing, because out there, others were like me too.

 The day I started work I realized I knew nothing of the world others lived or worked in.
 My mind occupied a parallel world that seemingly tangled with the one being forced upon me.
 Up to then I’d rather be hypnotized by a spider and its web rather than understanding verbs and prepositions or following a set of rules.